elastic/apm-agent-dotnet/README.md

 These are the main folders within the repository:
 * src: The source code of the agent.
 Each project within this folder targets a specific library, and there is one core project, which is referenced by all other projects.
-    * `Elastic.Apm`: The core project, which contains the [Agent API](/docs/public-api.asciidoc), the infrastructure to report data to the APM Server, the logging infrastructure, and autoinstrumentation for things that are part of .NET Standard 2.0.
+    * `Elastic.Apm`: The core project targeting .NET Standard 2.0.
+It contains the [Agent API](/docs/public-api.asciidoc), the infrastructure to report data to the APM Server, the logging infrastructure, and auto-instrumentation for things that are part of .NET Standard 2.0.
-    * `Elastic.Apm.AspNetCore`: Autoinstrumentation for ASP.NET Core.
+    * `Elastic.Apm.AspNetCore`: Auto-instrumentation for ASP.NET Core.
-    * `Elastic.Apm.EntityFrameworkCore`: Autoinstrumentation for EntityFramework Core.
+    * `Elastic.Apm.EntityFrameworkCore`: Auto-instrumentation for EntityFramework Core.
 * test: This folder contains test projects.
 Typically each project from the `src` folder has a corresponding test project.
     * `Elastic.Apm.Tests`: Tests the `Elastic.Apm` project.
     * `Elastic.Apm.AspNetCore.Tests`: Tests the `Elastic.Apm.AspNetCore` project.